MONDAY APRIL 28th RACING POST CH4

 Are you confused by your energy bills?

-Why do the energy bills waist so much paper and time?
+Why do the energy bills waist so much

 Do the British people realise how they are being ripped off financially right across the board by government?